 Jane Mays, MD

-Jane Mays, MD has been a pediatrician on Whidbey Island since 1979 and continues to practice part time at a small pediatric office based in Oak Harbor.
-She has served on boards of the American Cancer Society, the Skagit County Medical Bureau.
-Community medical education is an area of special interest to Jane, who believes that health care access and utilization can be greatly improved through the education of patients and their families.
+Jane Mays, MD, has been a pediatrician on Whidbey Island since 1979 and continues to practice part time at a small pediatric office based in Oak Harbor.
+She has served on boards of the American Cancer Society and the Skagit County Medical Bureau.
+Community medical education is an area of special interest to Jane, who believes that healthcare access and utilization can be greatly improved through the education of patients and their families.

 Ken O’Mhuan, JD